tsubaric/NFTicket/docs/TestReport.md

 #### Introduction

 Digital Ticketing is an industry that is rife with problems.
-Scalpers billions from event goers, souvenier tickets are gone, and replaced with a email printout with some qr code on it.
+Scalpers billions from event goers, souvenir tickets are gone, and replaced with a email printout with some qr code on it.
 Transferring tickets you bought can be a nightmare, and there is no way to prevent scams from taking place when digital tickets are resold.
 NFTicket looks to solve these problems by leveraging smart contract on Ethereum, to represent digital tickets as NFTs.